-What can we use as an alternative to mercury fillings?
+What can we use as an alternative to mercury filling?

-The newer materials available on the market today are referred to as bonded resin ceramics, composite resins or just composites.
+The alternative materials available on the market today are referred to as bonded resin ceramics, composite resins or just composites.
 These materials have been subjected to numerous clinical trials all over the world to determine whether they are biocompatible and safe to use in the human body.
 Our dentists have a combined experience of three decades with this material.
 As such we have a very strict protocol on placement of material resulting with a very high success rate.
 Occasionally there are anecdotes of people suffering from sensitivity or pain after having composite fillings or the fillings not lasting very long.
 Of course there is a difference in the qualities of different composite materials.
 This can lead to some products not lasting as long or appearing to discolour very quickly.
 As with everything else, the composite materials used at Integrated Dentalcare are of a premium quality.
 To increase their life expectancy the latest generation of composites contain ceramic nano-particles resulting in exhibited wear resistance similar to natural teeth.
 Are composite materials inert?
 Composite materials have been found to have oestrogen-mimicking properties.
-Unfortunately nothing in dentistry or medicine is 100% biocompatible.
-Recently, however, with the advent of CAD CAM milling technology and Zirconia, we have found a truly biocompatible material.
-However, unlike composite which can be very conservatively used to repair the damage caused by infection – a process enhanced manifold by the introduction of the water laser – Zirconia requires some destruction of the healthy tooth structure to be used (much like amalgam).
+Unfortunately nothing in dentistry or medicine is 100% bio-inert.
+Recently, however, with the advent of CAD CAM milling technology and pressed ceramic, we have found a truly bio-compatible material.
+However, unlike composite which can be very conservatively used to repair the damage caused by infection – a process enhanced manifold by the use of the water laser – ceramic fillings do requires some modification of the healthy tooth structure to be used (much like amalgam).
 Nevertheless, they are a robust solution to composite fillings and are typically used to restore large defects.
 We follow a strict protocol when replacing your amalgam fillings.

 Briefly, these include the following precautions: